 “If you were given a blank check to start a company – what would that company be?”

 Recently, I met a pickling fanatic.
-The interview was already going pretty well, but when we got to this questions the candidate’s eyes lit up and I got more information about pickling than I ever thought I would.
+The interview was already going pretty well, but when we got to this question the candidate’s eyes lit up and I got more information about pickling than I ever thought I would.
 If this candidate uses 1/10th of that enthusiasm on a sales call, they are going to close some deals.

 Does this person know stuff?
 Are they intellectually curious?